-Here’s my latest tasty recipe for a chilly day, creamy curry cauliflower soup.
-This golden soup is gluten-free and dairy-free.
+A comforting, easy recipe for a chilly day, smooth and creamy cauliflower soup.
+This golden soup is gluten-free, dairy-free and gets that gorgeous color from curry powder.
 With just a few simple ingredients you can make this in no time.
-If you have an Instant Pot it’s mostly hands off but stovetop method works too.
-I use homemade chicken broth but choosing vegetable broth keeps it vegan if desired.
+If you have an Instant Pot it's mostly hands off but stovetop method works too. homemade chicken broth but choosing vegetable broth keeps it vegan if desired.

-I’ve had this recipe in my head for awhile and the first test batch came out terrific!
 Turmeric in the curry powder gives this soup its gorgeous golden color.
-The rich creaminess is from coconut milk and steamed cauliflower florets.
+The rich creaminess is from coconut milk and pureed steamed cauliflower florets.
 Onion, leek and garlic provide the aromatics, and broth helps it puree in a blender.
-It lasts in the refrigerator for 4 days so make it ahead on the weekend for the busy week ahead.
-I’ve been enjoying it for lunch.
-I have not tried freezing it yet because it hasn’t lasted that long, but I’m sure it would freeze fine.

 Instant Pot Method

 You can make this soup in either your Instant Pot or on the stove top.
 What's nice about the Instant Pot is that it pretty much hands off and you can walk away.

 Saute the onion, leek, garlic and spices then add the cauliflower and broth using the "steam" setting (high pressure).
 It takes about 15 minutes for both the warm up and the cool down phases to get the pot to pressure then release (de-pressure) but just a few actual minutes of cooking.

 For the stove top, follow the same direction just do it in a big pot on the stove top.
 Saute the veggies and when you add the cauliflower and broth florets, bring to a boil, cover with a lid, turn the heat to low and simmer until tender.